Bealby/magnet-fishing/README.md

 - Ensure that the third row includes a single column that includes a video.
 - Ensure video plays.
 - For smaller devices ensure video is aligned on one single column.
 Centred and plays.
-- For smaller devices ensure the `Home` page is divided into one column of the order text box, image, text box, image.
+- For smaller devices ensure the `Home` page is divided into one column of the order;
+  text box, image, text box, image.
 All centred on page.

 #### Catch Log/ Edit Catches